Tesla's "Battery Day" drives reality check for recent share surge

 "The market is (also) likely to take it negatively that it will take at least another year to see (some of) these (battery) innovations in a real product."

-Shares of the electric carmaker were down 5.1% at $402.60 in pre-market trading and on course to erase $20 billion from its last closing price on Tuesday.
+Shares of the electric carmaker were down 6.2% at $398 in early trading, wiping off more than $24 billion from its market cap.

 At $305, the average target price among the 33 brokerages who follow the company is another $100 lower and several brokerages emphasized that expectations for what the company could deliver were already out of whack with reality as the global economy heads into a potentially long-lasting recession.